 Grindal Worms: I found these to be an excellent food source for larvae graduating away from brine shrimp but still too small for the majority of whiteworms.
 I kept them in eco earth and fed them cat food.
 There are many different ways to harvest them but I just took some of the eco earth located near the food and put it in a cup with some water.
 A concentrated pinch of the soil near the food source will contain many worms which are considerably smaller than whiteworms and are a useful food source.

 WhiteWorms: These are a worm that go from the size of an adult grindal worm up to fairly long maybe over 2", but they remain thin.
-I have red that they do not do well at warm temperatures so I have mine in a cool basement and they are doing well and reproducing.
-I found these less useful than grindal worms because I could begin feeding the grindal worms successfully much sooner.
+I have read that they do not do well at warm temperatures so I have mine in a cool basement and they are doing well and reproducing.
+I found these less useful than grindal worms initially because I could begin feeding the grindal worms successfully much sooner.
 The newt larvae would spit out the whiteworms if they were too long.
+However, they became more useful later due to their larger size.
+I would recommend keeping a culture of each.

 Things that did not work: Trying to capture my own miniature live foods from lakes, ponds, or ditches.
 While I did manage to capture a minuscule amount of such food items, it proved to be an unsatisfactory way to obtain the bulk of the food items I needed.